rgolubtsov/dotfiles/ubuntusrv/oracle-11-2-0-xe-on-ubuntu-16-04-4-lts.md

 ## (1) Download the Oracle Database 11.2.0 XE zipped RPM package

-It is freely downloadable from their OTN website. (**Note:** It needs to have an Oracle Account: sign in or sign up a new one.)
+It is freely downloadable from their OTN website. (**Note:** It needs to have an Oracle Account: sign in or sign up for a new one.)
 The link is named as "**Oracle Database Express Edition 11g Release 2 for Linux x64**".

 Transfer this package to the Ubuntu Server box: